 I Like Birds

 Birds, birbs, whatever you want to call them.
 I have long been a fan of birds and all animals.
-When I was playing, I opened my window to play Fugl with my soundbar, and the cacophony of game birds and irl front yard birds was truly impressive.
+When I was playing, I opened my window to play Fugl with my soundbar, and the cacophony of game birds and IRL front yard birds were truly impressive.
 They did sound like they were amused with the sounds coming from the game, but that’s up for debate.

 There aren’t exactly no obstacles.
 There is a very eery one that I discovered right away.
 It seems that if you are too sedentary and non-progressive, parts of the environment unravel into dark wispy smoke.
 The music becomes a little off as well, game creepy music basically.
 It’s easy to avoid though, just go the other way!
 This is pretty much enough to keep you exploring the game.
 Also, it hecka reminds me of the TV show LOST and the smoke monster.
 I seriously need to watch that show again.